Optimal consumption under loss-averse multiplicative habit-formation preferences: Illustrative Examples and Financial Implications

 Throughout this subsection, we have considered the following default values for the other model parameters:

-When investigating sensitivity of our results with respect to a certain parameter, we change the value of that parameter while keeping the remaining parameters at their default values.
+Note that the interest rate is $r=4\%$ and the expected excess stock return is $\mu=5\%$.
+Thus, the stock expected return is $\mu+r=9\%$.

-Figure \ref{fig:CRRA} shows the value function $V(x)$ in \eqref{eq:VF} for the power S-shaped utility and the default parameter values.
-The top leftmost plot shows the utility function $U(c)$ (the solid line) and its concave envelope $\Ut(c)$ (the dotted line) given by \eqref{eq:Uc}.
+Figure \ref{fig:CRRA} shows the value function $V(x)$ in \cref{eq:VF} for the power S-shaped utility and the default parameter values.
+The top leftmost plot shows the utility function $U(c)$ (the solid line) and its concave envelope $\Ut(c)$ (the dotted line) given by \cref{eq:Uc}.
 See the caption of Figure \ref{fig:U_smooth_nonsmooth} (in Section \ref{sec:model}) for further details in this plot.
-The next plot (that is, top and second from left) shows the value function $V(x)$ and the free-boundary $x_0$, both given by Corollary \ref{coro:solveHJB}.
-Note that the value function $V(x)$ is lower bounded, with the lower bound $V(x)\ge V(0)=U(0)/\del$ (see \eqref{eq:VF_lowerbound} below).
+The next plot (that is, top right plot) shows the value function $V(x)$ and the free-boundary $x_0$, both given by Corollary \ref{coro:solveHJB}.
+Note that the value function $V(x)$ is lower bounded, with the lower bound $V(x)\ge V(0)=U(0)/\del$ (see \cref{eq:VF_lowerbound} below).

-The feedback optimal relative investment policy $\pi^*(x)$ and the feedback optimal relative consumption policy $c^*(x)$ are illustrated in the top two plots on the right side of Figure \ref{fig:CRRA}.
-If $x=w/h\in(0,x_0)$, then $c^*=C^*=0$ and $\pi^*/x = \Pi^*/w =\mu(1-\lam)/\sig^2$, according to \eqref{c_optimal_moderate} and \eqref{pi_optimal_moderate}).
+The feedback optimal relative investment policy $\pi^*(x)$ and the feedback optimal relative consumption policy $c^*(x)$ are illustrated in the middle two plots of Figure \ref{fig:CRRA}.
+Recall that $\pi^*(x)$ (respectively, $c^*(x)$) is the optimal ratio of the amount invested in the stock (respectively, the consumption rate) divided by the current habit, assuming that $x$ is the ratio of current wealth divided by current habit.
+If $x=w/h\in(0,x_0)$, then $c^*=C^*=0$ and $\pi^*/x = \Pi^*/w =\mu(1-\lam)/\sig^2$, according to \cref{c_optimal_moderate} and \cref{pi_optimal_moderate}.
 That is, if the wealth-to-habit ratio $x=w/h$ is below the threshold $x_0$, the agent takes austerity measures by not consuming while investing a fixed proportion of her wealth in the risky asset.
 If, on the other hand, $x\ge x_0$, then the agent consumes at a rate above her habit reference point, that is $c^*(x)=C^*/h \ge\al$.

 Interestingly, as $x=w/h$ becomes larger than the threshold $x_0$, the optimal risky investment \emph{decreases} to a minimum and then increases.
-This behavior (specifically, the initial decrease in risky investment) is an indication that the agent is taking austerity measures when her wealth-to-habit ratio $x$ is approaching the threshold $x_0$.
-That is, as $x\to x_0^+$, the agent increases her stock investment although her wealth to habit ratio is decreasing.
-See, also, the discussions for Figure \ref{fig:power_util_sens} (sensitivity with respect to $\kap$) and Figure \ref{fig:ABY22_Limit} for other explanations for this behavior of the optimal investment policy.
+This behavior (specifically, the initial decrease in risky investment) is an indication that the agent is trying to keep her wealth-to-habit ratio $x$ above threshold $x_0$.
+Specifically, if $x$ is sufficiently larger than the threshold $x_0$, the agent decreases her proportion of stock investment if $x$ decreases.